 When Conditional Dismissal May Not Be Appropriate.

-Whether or not to apply to the conditional dismissal program is a complex legal question requiring careful considerations.
+Whether or not you should apply to the conditional dismissal program is up to you.
+However, there remains a series of complex legal questioning requiring careful considerations.
 These considerations include:

 These considerations should be discussed with an experienced New Jersey attorney to determine the proper course of action.
 Application to the conditional dismissal program is a detailed process requiring the skill of an experienced attorney.
 If an alternate strategy is chosen, an attorney will be necessary to implement the defense.
 Our attorneys have experience applying for conditional dismissals, implementing defense strategies and negotiating with municipal prosecutors.